yulonglim/tp/docs/DeveloperGuide.md

 #### Implementation

-The delete class feature allows users to delete a class and all students in the class from the TeachBook.
+The delete class feature allows users to delete a class and all the students in the class from the TeachBook.
 This feature is facilitated by `DeleteClassCommand` and `DeleteClassCommandParser`.

 Given below is an example usage scenario and how the delete class mechanism behaves.